webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 ## Defaults

-Out of the box `SplitChunksPlugin` should work great for most users.
+Out of the box `SplitChunksPlugin` should work well for most users.

-By default it only affects on-demand chunks because changing initial chunks would affect the script tags the HTML file should include to run the project.
+By default it only affects on-demand chunks, because changing initial chunks would affect the script tags the HTML file should include to run the project.

 webpack will automatically split chunks based on these conditions: